Octobug/marp-vscode-resume/README.md

 # marp-vscode-resume

-A resume template on top of marp-vscode
+A resume template on top of marp-vscode.